shtaif/react-async-iterators/README.md

 - When apps involve any _asynchronously-generated series_ of data, such as data updated via recurring timers, WebSocket messages, GraphQL subscriptions, Geolocation watching and more...

-- When rendering a complex form or dynamic widget with large nested component tree for which UI updates might impact UI performance.
+- When rendering a complex form or dynamic widget with large nested component tree for which updates might impact UI performance.